 Here, for instance, we can see that Hotels.com regularly changed its screenshots by A/B testing small details of the picture such as the phone screen or the slogan.
 On average, Hotels.com changes or A/B tests its screenshots every month; as a result, you can see the last versions they updated for each month and learn what worked for them and what did not.

 Thanks to AppTweak, you can also quickly understand what happens during specific events or seasons.
 We show you a representation per selected period of what your competitors are doing in terms of updates.

-Here, we see an example from Candy Crush during the Christmas period and we selected three other gaming apps (Toon Blast, Farm Heroes Saga and Toy Blast).
-Using this chart, you can directly pinpoint the only metadata they focus on - screenshots, icon and description.
-Moreover, we identify two different update strategies: on the one hand, Toy Blast’s strategy shows more efforts put into screenshots and description; on the other hand, Candy Crush is more focused on changing their icon and screenshots.
+Here, we see an example from Candy Crush during the Christmas period and we selected three other gaming apps (Toon Blast, Farm Heroes Saga, and Toy Blast).
+Using this chart, you can directly pinpoint the only metadata they focus on - screenshots, icon, and description.
+Moreover, we identify two different update strategies: on the one hand, Toy Blast’s strategy shows more effort put into screenshots and description; on the other hand, Candy Crush is more focused on changing their icon and screenshots.
 In addition, it is very informative to see that Toy Blast implements the most updates in terms of screenshots, while Toon Blast does nothing at all.